pointlesspun/heroku-test/notes.md

 user: postgres
 pwd: admin
-createdb -U postgres sessions // create db for user postgres called sessions psql -U postgres sessions // login to sessions
+createdb -U postgres laurette_db // create db for user postgres called sessions psql -U postgres laurette_db // login to sessions

 start server, can be run from anywhere as the postgres bin is in the path pg_ctl -D "C:\Program Files\PostgreSQL\12\data" start // start server